mongodb/docs-compass/source/includes/fact-non-utf8-data.rst

-Compass can have issues displaying collections if documents have invalid UTF8 characters.

-If you attempt to query or export this data, the following error message displays:
+If you attempt to query or export data with invalid UTF8 characters the following error message displays:

 .. code-block:: none
    :copyable: false

    Invalid UTF-8 string in BSON document.

-In order to query or export this data, you can disable UTF8 validation by setting the ``enableUtf8Validation`` URI option to ``false``.
+To query or export this data, disable UTF8 validation by setting the ``enableUtf8Validation`` URI option to ``false``.

 .. warning::

-   **Editing data** with ``enableUtf8Validation=false`` can result in potential loss of data.
+   **Editing data** with ``enableUtf8Validation=false`` can result in loss of data.
 This approach is a temporary workaround to query or export data only.

 The following URI disables UTF8 validation: